 [28] On remand, Toyota must bear the burden of establishing that the Tabaris' use of the Lexus mark was not nominative fair use.
 A finding of nominative fair use is a finding that the plaintiff has failed to show a likelihood of confusion as to sponsorship or endorsement.
-See Welles, 279 F.3d at 801; New Kids, 971 F.2d at 308 ("Because [nominative fair use] does not implicate the source-identification function that is the purpose of trademark, it does not constitute unfair competition.").11 And, as the Supreme Court has unambiguously instructed, the Lanham Act always places
+See Welles, 279 F.3d at 801; New Kids, 971 F.2d at 308 ("Because [nominative fair use] does not implicate the source-identification function that is the purpose of trademark, it does not constitute unfair competition.").
+18 And, as the Supreme Court has unambiguously instructed, the Lanham Act always places the "burden of proving likelihood of confusion ... on the party charging infringement."
+KP Permanent Make-Up, Inc. v.
+Lasting Impression I, Inc., 543 U.S. 111, 118 (2004); see also id. at 120-21.
+In this case, that party is Toyota. "[A]ll the [Tabaris] need[] to do is to leave the factfinder unpersuaded."
+Id. at 120.

-11 This is necessarily so because, unlike classic fair use, nominative fair use is not specifically provided for by statute.
+18 This is necessarily so because, unlike classic fair use, nominative fair use is not specifically provided for by statute.
 A court may find classic fair use despite "proof of infringement" because the Lanham Act authorizes that result.
 See 15 U.S.C. § 1115(b)(4).
 Nominative fair use, on the other hand, represents a finding of no liability under that statute's basic prohibition of infringing use.
 See id. § 1114.